Boosting thermalization of classical and quantum many-body systems: Spectral gap optimization

-The different coefficient comes the dimensions of Hilbert spaces.
+The different coefficient comes from the dimensions of Hilbert spaces.
 These bounds provide the maximum upper limit that the spectral gap can reach in the absence of locality and other constraints on Lindblad operators.
-We show the construction of the optimal $\mathcal{L}_\mathrm{opt}$ and ${L}_\mathrm{opt}$ in Appendix~\ref{Appendix:Proof of the optimal gap in single-body systems}.